All About The 2021 Polaris RZR Lineup

 Speculators be damned!
-The 2021 Polaris RZR model release has dropped, and all the information about the newest lineup of RZR vehicles is now available.
+The 2021 Polaris RZR model release has dropped, and all the information about the 2021 lineup of RZR vehicles has available for quite some time now.
 Upon first glance, the changes and updates Polaris made to their 2021 Razor lineup may have appeared to be marginal.
-And although the basic platform remains consistent with what we saw in previous years, Polaris did make a few changes to their 2021 RZR fleet.
+And although the basic platform was kept consistent with what we saw in the previous years, Polaris did make a few changes to their 2021 RZR fleet.
 So what changed exactly between the the 2020 and 2021 Polaris RZR lineup?
 Let’s find out.

 Aesthetic Changes To The 2021 Polaris RZR Lineup

 When perusing through the 2021 editions of the Polaris RZR XP, the RZR Pro, and the RZR 4, the first thing you’ll probably notice is the different color schemes when compared to 2020 RZRs.
 In addition to some trim enhancements, Polaris also introduced colors like Sport Performance Red, Premium Onyx Black, and Ultimate Matte Titanium Metallic.
 The 2021 RZR XP 1000 Trails and Rocks edition comes in only one color, which is perfect for those that suffer from choice anxiety.
 And with the Lifted Lime color on the 2021 Polaris RZR Turbo S, one can’t help but to think that the engineers heard “highlighter” instead of “High Lifter”.
 But aside from the decals and color changes, Polaris did make some functional improvements to their 2021 RZR fleet.

-What Changes Were Made To The 2021 Polaris RZR?
+What Changes Were Made To Which 2021 Polaris RZR Editions?

-For the taller guys out there struggling with their harnesses on the RZR 4-seater Turbo, the harness bar on the 2021 version is higher up above the seat.
-It is unclear at this point whether they’re still using Subzero harnesses, or if they switched over to Click 6 harnesses, but what is clearly evident based on the released photos is that the harness bar is positioned higher.
+For the taller guys out there struggling with the harnesses on their RZR 4-seater Turbo, the harness bar on the 2021 version is higher up above the seat.
+While it was unclear before the drop date whether Polaris was still using Subzero harnesses, or if they switched over to Click 6 harnesses, but what was clearly evident was that the harness bar is positioned higher.
 We now know that they stuck with Subzero harnesses.

-From the images released by Polaris, one can make some conjectures about the 2021 Polaris RZRs.
-Aside from different colors on the seats, the basic interior of the 2021 RZR appears to be the same as previous years (which turned out to be true).
+From the images released by Polaris back in 2020, one could have made some conjectures about the 2021 Polaris RZRs.
+Aside from different colors on the seats, the basic interior of the 2021 RZR looked to be the same as previous years (which turned out to be true).
 And although the headers might suggest that changes were made to the engine, this appears not to be the case.
-What we do know, however, is that lighter stock wheels are going to be included, rear shock guards are going to be added, and a new air intake material is going to be used to improve cooling.
+What we know now, however, is that lighter stock wheels are going to be included, rear shock guards are going to be added, and a new air intake material is going to be used to improve cooling.

-For some, the alterations made to the 2021 Polaris RZR lineup may be insufficient to make them to upgrade.
+For some, the alterations made to the 2021 Polaris RZR lineup were insufficient at convincing them to upgrade.
 After all, aftermarket clutches are available for better shifting, aftermarket wheels are easy to come by for less unsprung weight, and aftermarket wraps can be installed for exterior aesthetics.
-While bold new graphics and a trickle charging port might entice a few RZR owners to update, the lack of rebates pushed others to either sit tight or upgrade to pre-2021 models of the RZR.
+While bold new graphics and a trickle charging port might have enticed a few RZR owners to update, the lack of rebates pushed others to either sit tight or upgrade to pre-2021 models of the RZR.
 At the end of the day, the only opinion that matters is your own.
 And if you’ve got the funds to pop on a 2021 Polaris RZR, don’t be afraid to send it.
 Whatever you decide, however, just remember that when in doubt, throttle it out!